Calories can hold a lot of energy—literally and figuratively!

 Calories and kilocalories (kcals) are often discussed interchangeably.
 Interestingly, there are small and large calories.

 A small calorie is the amount of energy needed to increase the temperature of 1 gram of water by 1° celsius.
-A large calorie, on the other hand, raises the temperature of one kilogram of water by 1°.
+A large calorie, on the other hand, raises the temperature of one kilogram of water by one degree celsius.
 So, 1 kcal equals 1,000 calories.

 Ironically, food labels display the word calories but actually refer to kcals.
 Thus, that cup of cereal that is 150 calories on the back of the label is truly 150,000 calories.